-Notes: This figure shows the share of respondents with a low versus high level of trust by parenting style.
-In panel (a), 'High Trust' refers to respondents who answered 'Most people can be trusted' to the question: 'Generally speaking, would you say that most people can be trusted, or that you need to be very careful in dealing with people?'.
+Notes: This figure shows the distribution of parenting styles by level of trust.
+In panel (a), 'High Trust' refers to respondents who answered 'Most people can be trusted' to the question: "Generally speaking, would you say that most people can be trusted, or that you need to be very careful in dealing with people?".
 Respondents who answered 'Need to be very careful' are classified as 'Low Trust.'
-In panel (b), 'High Trust' refers to respondents with a trust score above the median; 'Low Trust' refers t those with a score below the median.
-The trust score is derived from factor analysis based on responses to questions about trust in different groups of people, such as family and neighbors.
+In panel (b), 'High Trust' refers to respondents with a trust score above the median; 'Low Trust' refers to those with a score below the median.
+The trust score is derived from factor analysis based on responses to questions about generalized trust and trust in different groups of people such as people met for the first time and neighbors.
 See the text for further details.